 Have you tried Grapefruit Shandy yet?
 I’ve seen multiple varieties already this spring.
 But this one is my favorite:

+This dish is pretty much citrus heaven.
+And considering grapefruit is my favorite citrus and shandy is currently my favorite beer, this meal made me a very happy girl.
 Also, I can't remember the last time I had non-whole wheat pasta.
 And man, this regular old linguine was good.
 Though it could have had something to do with all the grapefruit goodness, too.
 And beer.

 Dinner on the deck?
 That's where I want to eat this dish.
 OK, so my deck is nonexistent.
 But maybe if I sit really close to my open windows, I can pretend.